alfred-jgv/accessibility-menu-proj/README.md

 # 🗣️ Accessibility Menu – React + AWS Transcribe & Polly
+---

 This is a **React-based accessibility app** that integrates **AWS Transcribe** (for speech-to-text) and **AWS Polly** (for text-to-speech).
 It also provides **contrast adjustments, text resizing, and magnification options** to enhance accessibility for users with visual impairments.

-Note: The page utilized here is just a sample designed to demonstrare the features of the menu.
+Note: The page utilized here is just a sample—designed to demonstrate the features of the menu.

 ---

 ## **🚀 Features**